Best Running Jackets for Men of 2024

 The Brooks Canopy was a frequent choice for our runs near home on evenings when the sun was starting to set, and a simple base layer just didn’t quite cut it.
 The more we used it, the more we liked it, and we’re confident in giving it our best affordable running jacket category win.

-In some ways, the Brooks Canopy is reminiscent of the traditional Patagonia Houdini (not the Air version we write about above).
+In some ways, the Brooks Canopy is reminiscent of the Patagonia Houdini.
 The difference is that it breathes better with a small sacrifice in wind protection.

 The Brooks Canopy jacket has hood storage to keep the hood in place when not used, which stops the hood from flapping loosely!
 Photo by Sasha Hashemipour